Running a bath isn’t always an option, but that does not mean you have to go without bathing!

 Prep your Bathing Area.

-Wherever you are taking your sponge bath, make sure you have enough room to maneuver, enough room to set down your containers of water and are reasonably protected against spills, slips and trips.
+Wherever you are taking your sponge bath, make sure you have enough room to maneuver, enough room to set down your containers of water, and are reasonably protected against spills, and slips.

 Put down your towel or bath mat if you have it and then you can set about filling your containers with water.